-- November of Q2 saw some of the most egregious drops in MetroBus reliability since the start of the pandemic.
-System-wide, the Trouble Log reports MetroBus missed (6.6%) of all trips.
-Data pulled from the Automatic Vehicle Location (AVL) systems typically demonstrate the actual number of missed trips is far higher, likely double the count pulled from the Trouble Log. - As noted in previous Operations reports, the bulk of the missed MetroBus service is on key routes that comprise the core of the MetroBus service network.
-In November, the Trouble Log reports the #70 Grand missed (~17%) of service.
-The #95 Kingshighway missed (~15%) of scheduled trips.
-The #11 Chippewa stands at (~13%).
-At the DeBaliviere garage, the Trouble Log reports the #61 Chambers and the #74 Florissant missed between (~8% to ~10%).
-These routes are critical to the overall Metro Transit System.
-These routes serve key regional neighborhoods protected by the Federal Transit Association's (FTA) Title VI regulations associated with the Civil Rights Act. - The November 28, 2022 service change reduced service by a large margin.
-The reduction has improved service reliability through December & January; however, the goal of zero trips missed is not yet met.
-The problem is exacerbated by continued challenges in notifying riders of canceled trips in advance of the scheduled service.
-Service reliability is paramount for building trust and operating safe, robust, and effective public infrastructure.
+- For example, weekday ridership at Fairview Heights dropped by over (-21%).
+Weekend ridership at East Riverfront dropped by over (-41%).
+The drop along the Cross-County alignment averages anywhere (-3 to -18%) with Maplewood as an anomaly due to the temporary #57 MetroBus connection move from Maplewood to Brentwood station.
+The stark impact at Illinois stations demonstrates that MetroLink is likely a key mover for individuals that park-n-ride in Illinois to travel long distances to destinations along the Cross-County alignment. - November saw some of the most egregious drops in MetroBus reliability since the start of the pandemic.
+System-wide the Trouble Log reports MetroBus missed 6.6% of all trips.
+Data from the Automatic Vehicle Location systems typically demonstrate the actual number of missed trips is far higher, likely double the count pulled from the Trouble Log. - As noted in previous Operations reports, the bulk of the missed service is on key routes that comprise the core of the MetroBus service network.
+The Trouble Log reports the #70 Grand missed (16.7%) of service.
+The #95 Kingshighway missed (14.8%) of scheduled trips.
+The #11 Chippewa stands at (12.5%).
+At the DeBaliviere garage, the Trouble Log reports the #61 Chambers missed (9.6%) and the #74 Florissant missed (7.9%) of scheduled service in November.
+All of these routes represent a key demographic protected by Title VI regulations associated with Civil Rights Law. - The service change on November 28, 2022, has so far improved service reliability, if not completely eliminating missed trips in general, which is the goal.
+Service reliability is paramount.